vroehrl/assignment3/README.md

 Rscript src/make-plot.R
 ```

-The initial input data and the combined dataframe are in `data` and the results are in `out`.
+The initial input data and the combined data frame are in `data` and the results are in `out`.

 DATA
 ====